 For new or expensive models, we recommend that you have a Thatcham approved tracking device professionally fitted.
 CAT6 approved trackers are suitable for caravans and expensive trailers.
 CAT5 systems offer the best security available to motorhome owners.
 We do not recommend the use of trackers that do not have the CAT5 or 6 ratings.

 You can mark motorhomes and trailers in the same way as any other motor vehicle.
-See our advice on vehicle security.

 If you are a touring caravan owner, there are benefits to being a member of CRiS (Central Registration and Identification Scheme).